 Many New Slow Cookers, Many New Features

 Much has changed since the original Crock-Pot was introduced.
-Today's units boast features that make them much more versatile and user-friendly.
+Today’s units boast features that make them much more versatile and user-friendly.
 Slow cookers are much easier to clean, for instance.
 Older Crock-Pots were one solid pot of ceramic, and could not be submerged in water, lest the electronic be damaged.
 Today, many units have removable but durable inner pot, some of which are dishwasher-safe.
 Cleanup is much easier than the old days!
-You can even purchase disposable slow cooker liners, which are basically large plastic bags that can be fit inside slow cookers small and large, and then thrown away when the cooking is done.
+You can even purchase helpful products like Reynolds Slow Cooker Liners.
+These are basically large plastic bags that can be fit inside slow cookers small and large, and then be thrown away when the cooking is done.
 Now, not only can you assemble your dish in the morning and have it ready to go in the evening, but have no pot to clean at all.

 For example, many slow cooker roast recipes call for browning the roast on the stove first, before placing it in the cooker.
 This defeats the purpose of a one-pot meal.
 Today, there are units that can brown for you.
 Not only that, but some multifunction cookers have “slow cooking” as just one setting among any, and you can sauté, steam, or even boil a soup or stew, just as you would on a stove-top.